 Research and articles

-Inquisitive about inquiry?
-Loaded with cognitive load?
-Part 1 (from Mathematics Teaching 270, 2020) Mike Ollerton, Jude Stratton and Anne Watson discuss the limitations of cognitive load theory and the forms of thinking promoted by inquiry.
+(Mathematics Teaching 270, 2020) Mike Ollerton, Jude Stratton and Anne Watson on the limitations of cognitive load theory and the forms of thinking promoted by inquiry.

-A reading list of books, chapters, PhD theses and journal articles about inquiry in mathematics classrooms.
-Topics covered include the nature of mathematical inquiry, classroom practice, outcomes of inquiry learning, training teachers to implement inquiry and students' experiences.
+This is our reading list of books, chapters, PhD theses and articles from research journals about inquiry in mathematics classrooms.
+Topics covered include the nature of mathematical inquiry, classroom practice, outcomes of inquiry learning, and training for teachers in inquiry methods.
 Contact Inquiry Maths with suggestions to include on the reading list.

 Postgraduate students and trainee teachers who are interested in carrying out research into the Inquiry Maths model and mathematical inquiry more broadly might consider research questions related to the following topics: